 Letter 11029: Formula: Concerning the Regendarius [Filing Clerk].

-It seems fitting to equity that men praised for effective service should receive the reward their character deserves.
-There is a proper glory in the man who, having weighed his duties, is known to advance his military career.
-For this reason, we decree that Carterius shall happily obtain the post of regendarius, so that, spurred by the hope of future advancement, he may devote himself all the more eagerly to the labors of the praetorian office.
+[1] It seems suited to equity if, through effective action, a worthy recompense is rendered to praiseworthy character.
+For he has his own glory who, his vigils being weighed, is known to advance his soldier's fortune.
+Hence it is that we resolve Carterius shall happily obtain the post of regendarius, so that, advanced by hope of the future, he may be able the more eagerly to cling to the labors of the praetorian office.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.